kylestephens-labs/fund_signal/docs/prompts.md/refactor_codex.md

 Apply only to the listed files.

+📚 ESSENTIAL CONTEXT

+CRITICAL: Read this before code reviewing and refactoring:
+ • docs/mvp.md

 Code to refactor:
-please provide the following for all work completed in task 2 so Refactorer Codex can code review and execute refactors to improve the code
+please provide the following for all work completed in task 3 so Refactorer Codex can code review and execute refactors to improve the code

 IMPLEMENTATION SUMMARY
 [Codex: Include summary of what you built]